CelesteBox/technical-writing-portfolio/pieces/01-python-environment-intro-EN.md

 ## Final Notes

-Virtual environments are part of the development contract.
+Virtual environments are a baseline expectation in Python development.
 Once the workflow becomes natural, most dependency-related problems disappear.
 So create.
 Activate.
 Install.
 Deactivate.
 And repeat.

 ---